openhab/openhab-addons/bundles/org.openhab.binding.mqtt.generic/README.md

 | `<device><status><temperature>23.2</temperature></status></device>` | XPath       | `XPath:/device/status/temperature/text()` |
 | `THEVALUE:23.2°C`                                                   | REGEX       | `REGEX::(.*?)°`                           |

-Transformations can be chained by separating them with the mathematical intersection character "∩".
+Transformations can be chained by listing each in a separate line in the UI, or by separating them with the mathematical intersection character "∩".
 Please note that the incoming value will be discarded if one transformation fails (e.g. REGEX did not match).

 ## Outgoing Value Transformation